Product · 15 min read

 Markers with Timestamps, Pausing Recordings, and Report Generation

-For marking and commenting on relevant interrogation passages, corresponding markers with timestamps can be set during and after recording and comments can be entered.
-The comments are later automatically entered into an interrogation report.
+For marking and commenting on relevant interview passages, corresponding markers with timestamps can be set during and after recording and comments can be entered.
+The comments are later automatically entered into an interview report.

 To obtain all relevant information at a glance, an automatic recording report is created as a PDF for each recording.
-The report displays the basic interrogation data, comment entries, and marker timestamps.
+The report displays the basic interview data, comment entries, and marker timestamps.

 Security and Rights Concept